Tiger Shroff's Baaghi franchise established him as the new action hero of Bollywood; master of many and unique performing art forms

-MUMBAI: Ever since Tiger Shroff hit the silver screen with the first Baaghi film four years ago Bollywood was never the same.
-Tigers colossal fandom could not stop raving over his performance in the film as they saw him delivering some breath taking action and establishing his position as the youngest action star.
+MUMBAI: Tiger Shroff hit the silver screen with the first Baaghi film of the franchise, four years ago.
+Tiger’s colossal fandom could not stop raving over his performance in the film as they saw him delivering some breath taking action and establishing his position as the youngest action star.

 The actor has worked rigorously to put together the action scenes in the film and with his foundation in Martial arts, he was able to give the viewers a natural performance.